schinger/FullLLM/README.md

 ```
 The `train_vocab` stage will call the `sentencepiece` library to train the tokenizer, storing it in a new file `data/tok512.model`.
 The `pretokenize` stage here loads the trained tokenizer and uses it to convert the downloaded text into integers, and saves that to file.

-You can also leverage the default Llama2 tokenizers (vocab size 32,000, we don't use it in this project):
+You can also leverage the default Llama2/3 tokenizers (vocab size 32,000, we don't use it in this project):
 ```
 python tinystories.py pretokenize
 ```
-## Pre-training/finetuning
+## Pre-training/Finetuning
-We pretrain a very small Llama2 model (260K parameters) from [scratch](https://github.com/karpathy/llama2.c/blob/master/doc/stories260K.md):
+We pretrain a very small Llama 3 model (260K parameters) from [scratch](https://github.com/karpathy/llama2.c/blob/master/doc/stories260K.md):
 ```
 python train.py \
     --out_dir="outmini" \